egzonpllana/egzonpllana/README.md

-👋 Hi, I’m Egzon (spell: Exon) and Im from Kosovo, Europe.
+👋 Hi, I’m Egzon (Exon), and Im from Kosovo, Europe.

 🚀 I do iOS Development.